verklegarden/schnorr-on-evm/EIP.md

 >
 > Modulo bias is ok, see BIP-340.
 > Note that the probability of `keccak256(sk ‖ m) ∊ {0, Q}` is negligible.

+> WARNING
+>
+> DON'T deterministically derive nonce just via message and secret key.
+In Multi-Signature schemes the message may be the same, but the challenge (`e`) is different because of a different aggregated public key.
+>
+> Therefore, either use random (see BIP-340) or also include the signer's (which may not be [x]G but something like [sum(xs)G]) public key in the hash.

 ```
 k ∊ [1, Q)